slango20/teensypwn-badusb/README.md

 This is the BadUSB subset of my TeensyPWN project.
 This is designed to run on a teensy 3.5/6 using the internal microSD.
 The project uses a modified version of the USaBUSe transport using RawHID.
-The modificiations include the addition of a sequence field and flags.
+The modificiations include the addition of a sequence field and flags to the data packet, to make later communication more reliable.
+Initial bootstrap still uses the original USaBUSe transport for sending stage 2

 ```
 struct hid_packet { //USB handles CRC/packet loss, so all we need is size and out of order correction